-Testing for BRCA1 and BRCA2 is usually done on a blood sample taken in your doctor’s office and sent to a commercial laboratory or a research testing facility.
+Testing for abnormal BRCA1, BRCA2, and PALB2 genes is usually done on a blood sample taken in your doctor’s office and sent to a commercial laboratory or a research testing facility.
 Most people have it done by a commercial lab.
 During testing, the genes are separated from the rest of the DNA, and then they are scanned for abnormalities.

 Often, the type of genetic testing that's done and the specific genes being tested dictate whether testing in a research setting is possible.
 Research labs tend to perform free and anonymous testing.
 But they may provide limited results or require multiple family members to participate.
 In addition, testing results may not be available for many months or years, and sometimes they're not available at all.

-In the United States, several laboratories perform commercial BRCA1 and BRCA2 testing, including Myriad Genetics, Ambry Genetics, and GeneDx.
+In the United States, several laboratories perform commercial BRCA1, BRCA2, and PALB2 testing, including Myriad Genetics, Ambry Genetics, and GeneDx.
 They report results within 2 to 4 weeks.
 Abnormalities in other genes have also been associated with breast cancer risk.
-Right now, these appear to be a less common cause of breast cancer than BRCA1 and BRCA2 mutations, although testing for many of these genes is now also available.
-People choosing to undergo BRCA testing may choose to be tested for only the BRCA1 and BRCA2 genes, or to have multiple breast cancer-related genes tested together through a panel test.
-The cost of testing ranges from approximately $300 to $5,000, depending on whether you are being tested for only a specific area(s) of a gene known to be abnormal, or if hundreds of areas are examined within multiple genes.
+Right now, these appear to be a less common cause of breast cancer than BRCA1, BRCA2, and PALB2 mutations, although testing for many of these genes is now also available.
+People choosing to undergo genetic testing may choose to be tested for only the BRCA1, BRCA2, and PALB2 genes, or to have multiple breast cancer-related genes tested together through a panel test.
+The cost of testing ranges from approximately $300 to $5,000, depending on whether you are being tested for only a specific area(s) of a gene known to be abnormal or if hundreds of areas are examined within multiple genes.